 What is Uber Comfort Electric?

 Uber Comfort Electric is a new rideshare product offered by Uber.
-It offers premium-priced rides in a selection of swanky new premium-priced EVs.
+Similar to Uber Comfort, it offers premium-priced rides in new premium-priced EVs.

 What Cars are Eligible?

 Uber says the eligible cars could vary by city, so check the approved vehicle list for your area, but the bottom line is, with a few exceptions, Tesla, Tesla, Tesla.
 All Tesla models since 2013 are eligible, and that’s probably got a lot to do with Uber’s Tesla-rental partnership with Hertz.